codeW46253/4_wheels_encryption/README.md

 #################################################################################################################

-# An encryption and decryption from wheel swapping alphabet
+Wheel encryption is an encryption that taking a set of wheels to swapping alphabet.

 ## Encryption of a text is following this step:
 1) search for the first character in a `main_wheel`